MicrosoftDocs/azure-docs-sdk-python/docs-ref-services/cognitiveservices/face-readme.md

 # Azure Face API

 > [!IMPORTANT]
-> Access to Face recognition features is limited and requires approval for responsible use in line with Microsoft's principles for face recognition.
-Use the [Face Recognition Limited Access Review](https://aka.ms/facerecognition) form to get access.
+> Face service access is limited based on eligibility and usage criteria in order to support our Responsible AI principles.
+Face service is only available to Microsoft managed customers and partners.
+Use the [Face Recognition intake form](https://aka.ms/facerecognition) to apply for access.

 > [!IMPORTANT]
 > The following Face attributes have been categorized as **sensitive attributes**: `age`, `gender`, `emotion`, `smile`, `hair`, `facial hair`, `makeup`.
 New Face customers won't be able to use these attributes unless they get approved for a corresponding scenario through the [Face Recognition Limited Access Review](https://aka.ms/facerecognition) form.
-Existing customers will have access to **sensitive attributes** until November 2022, after which they must also request access.
+Existing customers will have access to **sensitive attributes** until June 21 2023, after which they must also request access.

 The Azure Face service provides AI algorithms that detect, recognize, and analyze human faces in images.